Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 There's an optional flag that lets you ignore the query coverage in the LCA calculation.
 In this case, it uses only bp identity to calculate the LCA.

-# AI statement

-I've written an initial prototype (minus the NCBI Taxonomy!!!) of this code and then gave that to Claude for hardening and making production-ready.
-I then fixed a bunch of Claude-introduced bugs, removed most of the unnecessary comments, and added some minor bugfixes that my original implementation had already.
-The original non-AI code used to live in calculateLCAWithFishbase.py, and the AI code lived in calculateLCAWithFishbase_Claude.py but that got confusing, so since version 0.04 it's only one script.

 # Tests